Our Efforts Against the Novel Coronavirus Disease (COVID-19)

 - All overseas business trips are prohibited in principle.

-- Domestic business trips to the Area and of employees working in the Area are prohibited in principle and business trips are refrained from as much as possible even outside the Area.
+- Domestic business trips in the Area and of employees working in the Area are prohibited in principle and business trips are refrained from as much as possible even outside the Area.

 - When our employees need to come into the office, they should thoroughly carry out infection prevention measures such as sanitizing hands, wearing a mask, and trying to avoid 3Cs.
 Also, we recommend our employees to proactively take advantage of staggered working hours.